 - Based loosely on the beast from Beauty and the Beast.

 - Slackliner for Cirque du Borge.

 - One of the most beloved performers at the cyborg circus.
 In every show, she manages to capture more than hearts.

 - But she is also incredibly ambitious.
 Will performing for the circus be enough for her?
 Or will she manipulate hearts, including her own, to get what she wants?

 - Based loosely on Aurora from Sleeping Beauty.

-Since the cover reveal of The Cyborg Tinkerer, I’ve received many of the same questions.
-Please find a few responses below.
+Since the cover reveal of The Cyborg Tinkerer, I’ve received many similar questions.
+Please find a few responses to those below.